From Magic State Distillation to Dynamical Systems: Mapping to dynamical System

 We can calculate the eigenvalue of the Jacobian matrix near a fixed point and judge the property of the fixed point.
 For discrete system, if $|\lambda_i|<1$ for all the eigenvalue $\lambda_i$ of $J$, then the fixed point is stable and there should exist a nearby convergence region.
 Furthermore, if they are all zero, we instantly know if the distillation protocols are of at least quadratic error suppression.
 The eigenvalues also correspond to the prefactor of the convergence speed in a given spatial direction.
 For higher order analysis, it would be more computationally efficient to determine a spatial direction and then calculate its directional derivative using the analytical description of the system.
 Furthermore, the dynamical system also offers the flexibility to consider a more generalized Pauli noise model for the input state.
 Many previous analyses have focused on depolarized input magic states, which are compatible with twirling operations that symmetrize errors; however, this approach may not be suitable for protocols that distill magic states other than the $\ket{T}$ states.
 Our framework therefore enables the analysis of input magic states with biased logical noise, which may be suitable for investigating various hardware-specific protocols.

-We may further reduce the three-dimensional dynamical system to a two-dimensional system by setting $z=0$.
-The target magic states for most MSD protocols can also be chosen as $\ket{\theta}=(\ket{0}+e^{i\theta}\ket{1})/\sqrt{2}$ such that they lie on the $xy$ plane.
-When we prepare the raw logical magic states, as the QEC process will ultimately eliminate coherent logical errors \cite{QECdecoheresnoise} , we might assume that the raw states are the ideal states under logically decoherent Pauli noise.
+We may further reduce the three-dimensional dynamical system to a two-dimensional system by setting $z=0$ for two reasons: 1.
+From the perspective of magic gate injection, only states formed as $\ket{\theta}=(\ket{0}+e^{i\theta}\ket{1})/\sqrt{2}$ can be injected directly into the logical circuit.
+Magic states with $z\neq 0$ needs additional post-selection to eliminate the non-zero $z$ component before the injection \cite{bravyiUniversalQuantumComputation2005}.
+2. From the perspective of logical raw state preparation, as the QEC process will ultimately eliminate coherent logical errors \cite{QECdecoheresnoise} , we might assume that the raw states are the ideal states under logically decoherent Pauli noise.
 As decoherent noise cannot create the $z$ component of $\ket {\theta}$, we can make sure that our raw input states are also in the $xy$ plane.
 Furthermore, we provide the condition for a stabilizer code such that $z=0$ can be a fixed plane during the MSD process:

-\begin{proposition} For a stabilizer code $\mathcal{Q}$, $z=0$ is a fixed plane in the mapped dynamical system if $s_j * \bar{Z}_i$ explicitly contains Pauli Z operators for every logical operator $\bar{Z}_i (i=1,...,k)$ and every stabilizer element $s_j (j=1,...,2^{\bar{n}})$. \end{proposition} If each $s_j * \bar{Z}_i$ contains at least one Pauli $Z$, then
+\begin{proposition} For a stabilizer code $\mathcal{Q}$, $z=0$ is a fixed plane in the mapped dynamical system if $s_j \bar{Z}_i$ explicitly contains Pauli Z operators for every logical operator $\bar{Z}_i (i=1,...,k)$ and every stabilizer element $s_j (j=1,...,2^{\bar{n}})$. \end{proposition} If each $s_j \bar{Z}_i$ contains at least one Pauli $Z$, then

 Therefore, $T^z_i(x,y,0) = 0$, which means $z=0$ is a fixed plane for the system.
 This condition is satisfied by most known protocols that we have examined and we conjecture it to be generally true for any stabilizer codes by properly choosing the logical $Z$ operators without modifying the stabilizer groups.